Labeled Random Finite Sets and the Bayes Multi-Target Tracking Filter: Concluding Remarks

 This paper detailed the first implementation of the $\delta $-GLMB multi-target tracking filter that is general enough to accommodate unknown and time-varying number of targets, non-linear target dynamics, non-uniform probability of detection and clutter intensity.
 A salient feature of this implementation is the high parallelizability.
 The key innovation lies in the truncation of $\delta $-GLMB densities without exhaustive computation of all the components and the integration of PHD look-ahead to reduce the number of computations.
 Furthermore, it is established that truncation of a $\delta $ -GLMB density by keeping the highest weighted components minimizes the $ L_{1} $-error in the multi-target densities.

 It is also of interest to examine information theoretic criteria, such as the Kullback-Leibler divergence, for $\delta $-GLMB truncation/approximation.
 Implementations using other multi-target filters (in place of the ranked assignment algorithm) to generate the significant $ \delta $-GLMB components can be explored to reduce numerical complexity.
-Approximation of $\delta $-GLMB by other families, for example the labeled multi-Bernoulli, is another venue for further work.
+Approximation of $\delta $-GLMB by other families, for example the labeled multi-Bernoulli--a GLMB with only one term \cite{Reuter14}--is another venue for further work.